 Lying to the court is a crime.
 It’s easy to believe that telling a little lie to get out of jury duty is no big deal.
 However, if you're caught, the government can prosecute you for perjury.
 In some instances, perjury is a felony and you can end up in prison for up to five years for committing it.
 Although it’s unlikely you would be prosecuted, you could receive a five-day sentence and a fine of $1,000.

-If you are caught lying, it’s more common to be held in contempt.
+If you're caught lying, it’s more common to be held in contempt.
 Unlike perjury, you don't have to be convicted to be punished for contempt.
 The moment the judge holds you in contempt, you go directly to jail.

 How to Lawfully Avoid Jury Service

-Facing Charges for Skipping Jury Duty?
+Facing Charges for Not Showing Up to Jury Duty?
 An Attorney Can Help

 Jury duty always seems to come at the least convenient times.
-Maybe you thought no one would notice if you didn’t report, and now you’ve learned that missing jury duty can result in serious penalties.
-If you’ve been charged with missing jury duty, an experienced criminal attorney can help negotiate your case.
+Maybe you thought no one would notice if you didn’t report, and now you’ve learned that not showing up for jury duty can result in serious penalties.
+If you’ve been charged with missing jury duty, an experienced criminal defense attorney can help negotiate your case.